trsteel88/platformsh-docs/docs/src/domains/checklist.md

 ## 1. Register a domain name with a supported provider

 You have a domain name registered for your site with a Registrar of your choice.
-The registrar must allow you to use CNAMEs for your domain.
+The registrar must allow you to use a Canonical Name record (CNAME) for your domain.
 Some registrars may call these Aliases or similar.
 If your domain is currently active elsewhere, the Time-To-Live (TTL) on your domain is set to the lowest possible value in order to minimize transition time.